JediJeremy/libuavesp/README.md

 Transports and Apps can be attached to the node.
 It is expected that transports using local hardware should be set up first, so that when apps are created they have the chance to send out 'startup' messages.

-Because transports come in very different 'classes', there are transport-specific methods on the node object.
+Because transports come in very different 'classes', there are transport-specific management methods on the node object.
 eg: Serial transports form a common class which can share internal buffers.

 Starting a protocol connection on a hardware serial port requires wrapping the Arduino port (Serial or Serial1)